-I hope to write a lot on this topic, as I find it fascinating.
-For my first entry, I thought I would outline one of the main reasons I have a hard time believing the earth is billions of years old.
+I find this subject fascinating, so for my first entry, I thought I would outline one of the main reasons I have a hard time believing the earth is billions of years old.
 Essentially, my scientific training makes it very hard for me to take the idea of a billions-of-years-old earth seriously.

 Suppose I took two hydrogen atoms and separated them by a distance of about 430 picometers (a picometer is a trillionth of a meter).
 If I could measure the potential energy of this situation, I would find it to be near, but not exactly equal to, zero.
 Then, suppose I started moving the hydrogen atoms closer and closer to one another, measuring the potential energy as I did so.
 I would find that for about 150 picometers, the potential energy stayed the same.
 Thus, I could construct a graph as follows:

 Now, if I were not a careful scientist, I could assume that this trend continues all the way to a separation distance of zero, and I could draw the cyan line that you see in the graph.
 However, if I were to continue bringing the atoms closer together, I would find that eventually, the trend changed:

 Okay.
 Now I have a LOT of data points, so surely the cyan line that I have drawn there is a reasonable assumption.
 Surely the trend just continues, right?
 Wrong!
 If I continue the experiment, here is what I find: